lawglance/lawglance/Readme.md

 🌐 **Website:** [LawGlance](https://lawglance.com/)

-**LawGlance** is a free, open-source, people-centric initiative 💡 designed to make legal guidance accessible to everyone.
+**Law Glance** is a free, open-source, people-centric initiative 💡 designed to make legal guidance accessible to everyone.
 Using **AI-powered Retriever-Augmented Generation (RAG)**, **LawGlance** delivers quick, accurate legal support tailored to your needs, whether you're seeking information as a layperson or a professional.

 > 🛡️ **Mission:** “Justice should be accessible to everyone.
 LawGlance ensures that no one is left behind when it comes to legal knowledge.”